denoland/manual/getting_started/configuration_file.md

 ## JSON schema

-A JSON schema file is available for editors to provide autocomplete.
+A JSON schema file is available for editors to provide autocompletion.
 The file is versioned and available at: https://deno.land/x/deno/cli/schemas/config-file.v1.json